semgrep/semgrep-docs/docs/deployment/oss-deployment.md

 If you cannot use the Semgrep Docker image, install Semgrep as a step or command within your CI job:

 1. Add `pip3 install semgrep` into the configuration file as a step or command, depending on your CI provider's syntax.
-2. Run any valid `semgrep ci` command, such as `semgrep ci --config auto`.
+2. Run any valid `semgrep scan` command, such as `semgrep scan --config auto`.

 This method is used in ADD LINK